minvws/nl-covid19-coronacheck-website/en/guidepost.md

 This can have several causes:

 - You have just been tested.
 It can take a few hours for your positive test result to be available.
-- You have been tested (positive) more than 180 days ago.
+- You have been tested (positive) more than 365 days ago.
 In this case you are not entitled to a recovery certificate.

 Do none of the above situations apply, and have you been tested positive?
 Then contact your test provider.
-They can help you find out whether details may have been registered incorrectly.
-If you have been tested at the GGD, contact the GGD on {{ site.data.links.phone-ggd[page.lang] }}.
+If you were tested at the GGD, please contact them on {{ site.data.links.phone-ggd[page.lang] }} or go to {{ site.data.links.herstelbewijs-elders[page.lang] }} and fill in the form if you were tested at another test provider.

 If you really want to visit an event within a few days, the advice is to schedule a free test appointment so that you can make a test certificate.
 Make your appointment through {{ site.data.links.testen-voor-toegang[page.lang] }}.
 </div>